Dani placed a finger to her lips and pulled her hand away from Sandy’s mouth.

 Sandy looked shaken.
 “But what if they climb over?”

-“They can’t seem to climb.
+“They can’t climb.
 They’re not smart enough for that, have you seen them walk and stumble around?”

 Sandy nodded.
-Dani pulled a screwdriver from the hip loop of her jeans and handed them to Sandy.
+Dani pulled a screwdriver from the hip loop of her jeans and handed it to her.

 “Take this just in case.
-A quick jab to the head should work, especially if they are tangled in the fencing.”
+A quick jab to the eye socket should work, especially if they are tangled in the fencing.”

-Sandy held the screwdriver in her palms, noticing the sticky dry bloodstain on it.
-She wiped her hand that touched the metal tip on her hip.
+Sandy held the screwdriver in her palms, noticing the sticky, dry bloodstain on it.
+She wiped her hand that touched the metal tip on the edge of the counter.

-Dani turned her attention back to Bob.
-He was still on the ground.
-She began to edge toward the door to grab him, but she turned her gaze back to Sandy.
+Dani turned her attention back to Bob who was still on the ground exhausted from his tussle with the ghoul.
+She began to edge toward the door to grab him but turned her gaze back to Sandy.

 “Aim for the eyes.”

 Bob was getting far too old for this shit.

 He laid there on the warm concrete in the evening sun.
 It would have been a beautiful sunset, for sure, but he was far too concerned with his heart pounding its way out of his ribcage.